Cloud Solutions and Services

 Cloud Solutions Eliminate Capital Expenditure

 Your up-front capital cost will be lower or perhaps even zero.
 Instead, you pay a monthly fee for the use of the server and its support.

 If your business is growing, cloud solutions will scale nicely with you.
 You can increase usage without additional capital expense.
 Just pay for the extra users or storage space when you need them.

 So What Should You Move to the Cloud First?

 We recommend taking it one step at a time.
 You can test the waters (or the clouds).
 Moving parts of your IT infrastructure in a controlled, well-managed manner.

 Here are some places to start moving into the Cloud:

 IT Support – In most cases, there is no need for a tech to visit your desk to fix most of your computer problems.
 Using the cloud, we can connect to your PC or server (with your permission, of course!) and fix your problems.
 Get your problems fixed faster, more conveniently and for less cost.
 To find out more about IT Radix’s IT Support, click here.

 Email – Hosted Exchange is a great solution.
 Your email will always be up even if your office server is down.
 You can easily keep your email, contacts and calendar in sync across multiple devices, from any location.
 To find out more about IT Radix’s Hosted Exchange solutions, click here.

-Online Data Backup – For many, online data backup is the easiest, most effective and secure way to backup your data.
+Online Data Backup – For many, online data backup is the easiest, most effective and secure way to back up your data.
 Your data is encrypted, transmitted across the Internet automatically, and stored at a secure data center.
 No more buying tapes or other media.
-Fully automatic, so you don’t need to do anything.
+It's fully automatic, so you don’t need to do anything.
 As a managed service client, we’ll monitor it for you every day to ensure it is running correctly.